A sweet cake that’s just peachy.

 Though this is a standard pound cake recipe, there are a few tips and techniques that I adhere to, in order to make my pound cakes turn out as delicious as possible.

-- Make sure to cream your butter, sugar, eggs, and vanilla effectively.
+- Make sure to cream your room-temperature butter, sugar, eggs, and teaspoons of vanilla extract well.
 An under-mixed cake will not rise very well, and have uneven streaks of fat in it.
+The batter should be fluffy and lightened.

 - Know when to take the cake out of the cake pan to cool.
 Do not take the cake out of the cake pan while it’s piping hot or it might break apart.
-Wait about 20 minutes (it will still be warm), then run an offset spatula or knife around the edges and turn the cake out onto a cooling rack.
+Wait about 20 minutes (it will still be warm), then run an offset spatula or knife around the edges and turn the cake out onto a wire rack to cool.
+You will know when the cake is finished in the oven when a toothpick or cake tester comes out clean.

 Do You Have to Peel Peaches for Pie and Cake?